bparanj/coding-skill/_posts/2019-05-16-practice-is-the-key.md

 title: Practice is the Key to Success
 ---

+In this article, we will cover two different kinds of practice naive practice and purposeful practice.
+The right kind of practice plays a big role in acquiring the coding skill and achieving mastery in programming.

 ### Naive Practice

 Doing something repeatedly and expecting that the repetition alone will improve one's performance.